-How does wearable technology localization work in a world where the interface of the technologies are continuously evolving towards speech and natural interaction rather than text and type?
+How does wearable technology localization work in a world where speech is the primary interface rather than text and type?

 Localizing takes a lot more than just changing a language when we think beyond text.
 This could include aspects of user preference, interactive text, speech and motion, and the overall usability of the wearable.